 Vaccines: Types of vaccines, Development, Production of peptide and DNA vaccines, Knockout mice, Transgenic mice as models of immune system diseases-Nude mice and SCID mice.

-Learning Outcomes: After completing this unit, the student will be able to • outline the principles of vaccine development.
-(L2) • explain the potential of transgenic mice (L2) • analyse the models for SCID (L4) Course Outcomes: After the completion of the course the student should be able to
+- outline the principles of vaccine development.
+(L2) - explain the potential of transgenic mice (L2) - analyses the models for SCID (L4)